theonjs/theon/README.md

 #### Evaluator notation

-Evaluators has the same interface as middleware or hooks.
+Evaluators have the same interface as middleware or hooks.

 An `evaluator` function must implement the following TypeScript notation: